 SAT registration information and school codes may be found on the College Board website.

-You can apply for Student Reassignment by contacting the Office of School Operations at 770.479.1871.
+You can apply for Student Reassignment by contacting the Office of School Operations.
 General school reassignments are considered each spring (apply Feb 1-March 1 for consideration).
 School Board Policy JBCC addresses questions regarding enrollment at a school outside your attendance zone; that policy can be accessed in the CCSD Online Policy Manual.

 School Supply List